 Phase 2.
 Code: secure development without slowing teams

-- which secure coding practices are mandatory
+- Mandatory secure coding patterns

 What “done” means in the code phase

-- Ownership remains clear as code moves across repositories.
+- Ownership remains clear as code moves across repositories

-- High-risk patterns are detected before build.
+- High-risk patterns are caught before CI

-At this stage, teams decide:
+At this stage, teams define:

-- Which checks are mandatory for every build
+- Mandatory checks for every build

-- Which failures block artifact creation
+- Blocking conditions for artifact creation

 What “done” means in the build phase

-- Required checks run automatically and block on failure.
+- Required checks run automatically and block on failure

-- Only compliant artifacts are created.
+- Only compliant artifacts are produced

 - Which security failures block a release

-- Which results are advisory only
+- Which results are advisory

 - Which environments produce release-grade signals